EU Commission to probe Croat border attacks on migrants

 "They are certainly part of the official law enforcement of Croatia and I think we have no doubt that in this case," she said, noting they were carrying weapons not available for purchase by civilians.

-One victim told Amnesty International that the attackers were laughing and singing while carrying out the beatings.
+One victim said that the attackers were laughing and singing while carrying out the beatings.

 An emergency doctor at the medical clinic, who later treated the wounded, said some had suffered collapsed lungs and multiple fractures, among other injuries.